alaub81/shelly/README.md

     Reboots Shelly Devices via API requests

+11. `create_shelly_monitor.py``

+    Creates Uptime Kuma Monitors for shelly devices from a list

 ## `shelly-idle-timer.js`

 This Shelly script, `shelly-idle-timer.js`, is designed to monitor the power consumption of a specified switchID on a Shelly device.
 It turns off the switch automatically after a specified idle time if the power remains below a set threshold, helping save energy by turning off devices that are not actively in use.